Taist/taist_docs/index.rst

 Whom is it for:
 ---------------

-* vendors of cloud applications - for them we have separate, more business-oriented docs - just write to anton@tai.st that you are interested
+* **vendors of cloud applications** - for them we have separate, more business-oriented docs - just write to anton@tai.st that you are interested

-* **business user** of cloud applications:
+* **business users** of cloud applications:

   * point your fellow developer or contractor to Taist to implement custom features you need in cloud applications